orangehill/bootstrap-session-timeout/README.md

 Default: `'/timed-out'`

-URL to take browser to if no action is take after warning period.
+URL to take browser to if no action is take after the warning.

 **logoutUrl**